addiscent/php-server-mon-sys/README.md

       $ unzip master.zip  # create a new directory containing Php-Server-Mon-Sys

     The name of the new directory is _php-server-mon-sys-master_.
 The new directory is the _Home_ directory for _Php-Server-Mon-Sys_.
 If you wish to rename the _Php-Server-Mon-Sys_ Home directory, you may do so at any time.
-You may delete the _master.zip_ now, or later.
+You may delete the _master.zip_ file now, or later.

 - The following commands build Docker containers, and start _Php-Server-Mon-Sys_ operation: